 Everyone should be considered innocent until proven guilty.

 If you face a sex crime charge, you must take this seriously, because sex crimes can carry severe punishments on both a state and federal level, especially when they involve minors.
-Contact us today at the Neal Davis Law Firm and get a free legal review of your case by an experienced Houston sex crime defense lawyer.
+Contact us today at the Neal Davis Law Firm and get a legal review of your case by an experienced Houston sex crime defense lawyer.

 Your future may depend on it.